Drug Development: The Review Record Behind Asset Decisions

 What teams keep

-The durable asset is the record — and the model trained on it:
+The durable asset is the record:

-- Accepted evidence and rejected evidence
+- Accepted and rejected sources

 - Provider provenance and content hashes

-- Reviewer decisions and review state
+- Reviewer notes and review state

 - Clinical context and endpoint precedents